 When we engaged, they wanted us to:

 Affairs to Remember Caterers is one of the largest privately held, full-service luxury catering companies in the United States with more than 40 years of experience and success.
-They offer award-winning services as a $10M one-unit operation with four sub-brands tracked separately including catering, décor, bar, and ballroom management.
+They offer award-winning services as a $10M one-unit operation with four sub-brands tracked separately including catering, event consulting, beverage services, and venue management.

 When Patrick Cuccaro fell into the role of overseeing Affairs accounting needs in 1993, he didn’t have an accounting degree nor did he have a firm grasp on “all things accounting.”
 However, he found himself responsible for interpreting the financials to the partners.
 Over the years Patrick guided the company through significant transitions from one accounting firm to another, serving as the primary point person on those transitions.
 This experience gave him much understanding of how numbers tell the financial story.
 He has helped to create, shape, and guide the Affairs to Remember team, and has steered the company to become Atlanta’s first Zero Waste Zones caterer, as well as one of the country’s Greenest caterers.